A Multi-Channel Ratio-of-Ratios Method for Noncontact Hand Video Based SpO$_2$ Monitoring Using Smartphone Cameras: Proposed Multi-Channel RoR Method

 \subsection{ROI Generation via Thresholding and Spatial Combining}

 To facilitate the data collection with good quality, we use a rectangle to enclose the target hand region.
 We use an interactive user interface for this step, which can be replaced by an automated hand detection algorithm~\cite{urooj2018analysis} if desired.
 The pixels in this region are converted from the RGB color space to the YCrCb color space, and the Cr channel is used~\cite{chai1999face} to determine a threshold that best differentiates the skin pixels from the background using the Otsu algorithm~\cite{otsu1979threshold}.
 We apply morphological erosion and dilation operations with a median filter to exclude noise pixels outside the region of the binary hand mask.
-The final hand-shaped mask is considered as the ROI, and an example is shown in the second picture in Fig.~\ref{fig::flowchart}.
-For all $n$ frames in the video, we calculate the spatial average values of the red, green, and blue channels in the ROI and denote them as $\mathbf{\bar{r}}, \mathbf{\bar{g}}, \mathbf{\bar{b}} \in \mathbb{R}^{1\times n}$, and arrange them into a matrix $\mathbf{A} = [\mathbf{\bar{r}}; \mathbf{\bar{g}}; \mathbf{\bar{b}}] \in \mathbb{R}^{3\times n}$.
+The final hand-shaped mask is considered as the ROI, and an example is shown in the second picture in Fig.~\ref{fig::flowchart}. \rev{We conducted the ROI segmentation independently for each video frame to capture any unintended tiny hand movement rather than using a fixed hand mask for all frames.} For all $n$ frames in the video, we calculate the spatial average values of the red, green, and blue channels in the ROI and denote them as $\mathbf{\bar{r}}, \mathbf{\bar{g}}, \mathbf{\bar{b}} \in \mathbb{R}^{1\times n}$, and arrange them into a matrix $\mathbf{A} = [\mathbf{\bar{r}}; \mathbf{\bar{g}}; \mathbf{\bar{b}}] \in \mathbb{R}^{3\times n}$.